 Library-Student-Faculty (LSF) Building – Second Floor

-Reserves are course materials which University Instructors place on hold in the library for their students to use.
+Reserves are course materials that University Instructors make available for their students to use.

 How do I find a Reserve?

-- Reserve materials can be checked out for the loan period designated by the instructor.
+- Reserve materials can be viewed and accessed for the period designated by the instructor

 How do I place material on Reserve?